scatter

 By default the alpha transparency value of scatter plot dots is 0.8.
 This can be

-overridden with --dotalpha
+overridden with --dotalpha.

 Dots are plotted with a thin white border by default.
-The border line width can be changed with --dotlinewidth
+The border line width can be changed with --dotlinewidth and the border line colour can

-be changed with --dotlinecolour
+be changed with --dotlinecolour.

 In the following example, the dot alpha is set to 1 (fully opaque), the border line width is set to 0.5, and the border line colour is set to black.